 Profit Margin for Convenience Stores

 The average profit margin for convenience stores can vary depending on a range of factors, including location, competition, and the size of the store.
 However, according to industry data, the average profit margin for these stores in the United States typically falls from 2% to 6%.
+Explanation of the findings from our research.

 How do Convenience Stores Make Money?